 Identifying ways to create a context for market forces to operate within where costs are not externalized must be the major tasks of governments.
-At the least, it befalls government to do everything in their power to introduce monitoring and control mechanisms to curb externalization as they have no mandate to allow degradation of the nation's ecosystem or depletion of resources human, natural, mineral or otherwise.

-The failure to effectively internalize harmful externalities in the economic system, pervading almost all aspects of human life, has resulted in an unsustainable lifestyle and a potentially lethal conflict of interests both locally and globally.
+At the least, it befalls The failure to effectively internalize harmful externalities in the economic system, pervading almost all aspects of human life, has resulted in an unsustainable lifestyle and a potentially lethal conflict of interests both locally and globally.